 setup_consumerstable.
 This determines the destinations to which events are sent.

 setup_consumersalso implicitly affects event production.
-If a given event will not be sent to any destination (that is, will not be consumed), the Performance Schema does not produce it.
+If a given event is not sent to any destination (that is, it is never consumed), the Performance Schema does not produce it.

-setup_actorstable affect only foreground threads created subsequent to the modification, not existing threads.
+foreground threads created subsequent to the modification, not

 When you change the monitoring configuration, the Performance